Prerequisite

 Key concepts

-Scoopika Container: A central component that handles API requests related to Scoopika functionalities.
+Scoopika Endpoint: A central container that handles API requests related to Scoopika functionalities.
 It can be easily added to an API route and should work with any web frameworks that supports HTTP streaming.

-AI Agents: Personalized LLM-powered assistants. created on the platform and executed on your servers.
+AI Agents: Personalized LLM-powered assistants.
+Created from the platform and executed on your servers.

-Client-side Actions: A special type of tools defined and executed on the client-side, enabling agents to executed tools on the client-side in real-time (example: clicking a button).
+Client-side Actions: A special type of tools defined and executed on the client-side, enabling agents to safely execute tools on the client-side in real-time (example: clicking a button).

 We provide examples for integrating Scoopika with a lot of frameworks, check the Usage page for more info based on the framework you’re using.